RavensbourneWebMedia/Web-Design-principles/sessions/03/README.md

 * Which visual perception principles have you explored (either alone or in combos)?
 * What fonts and colours did you pick?
 * What ideas could you *steal* (ehm, `fork`) from your peers?

+# Team project

+### The Union Hack

+This **team project** is about about **symbols** and **brands**.
+By designing flags, you will devise symbols to represent identities and convert ideas into shapes.

+All the project material is [here](../../projects/union-hack).

+Today:

+1. Form teams.
+* Set up a GitHub repository for your team project.

+Between today and next week:

+1. Mash up existing flags.
+* Jot down ideas for places (real or imaginary) and the flag(s) you could design for them.
+* Record your creative process in your blogs.

+Next week:

+1. We'll review your work in class

+	* What have you made?
+	* How can you improve it?
+* Continue mashing up existing flags and designing new flags.

+Formative presentation (28.10):

+1. Present your work as a team, both process and results.
+* Reflect on what you learned from it.*

 # Homework